KevinWang676/KevinWang676.github.io/_pages/about.md

 ======
 * **Probability theory**: The Borel-Cantelli Lemma and probabilistic methods
 * **Extreme value theory**: Order statistics and the growth rate of the partial maxima
-* **Speech processing**: Voice cloning, speech synthesis, and singing voice conversion
+* **Speech processing**: Voice cloning, speech synthesis/text to speech, and singing voice conversion

 Publications/Preprints
 ======